Frank Herbert's Dune: Comparisons to source material

+Broadcast

+The first episode was broadcast on Sci Fi in the United States on December 3, 2000; the second episode was broadcast on December 4 and the third and last on December 6.

 Soundtrack

 A soundtrack album for the miniseries was released by GNP Crescendo Records on December 3, 2000.
-It contains 27 tracks composed by Graeme Revell and performed by the City of Prague Philharmonic Orchestra.
+It contains 27 tracks composed by Graeme Revell and Tim Simonec and performed by the City of Prague Philharmonic Orchestra.

 Reception

+Ratings

 Frank Herbert's Dune aired in three parts, starting Sunday, December 3, 2000.
 The first installment achieved a 4.6 rating with 3 million homes, and the miniseries averaged a 4.4/2.9 million households over all three nights.
 This doubled all viewership records for Sci Fi, placing Dune among the top ten of basic cable's original miniseries in the five years previous.
 Two of the three installments also rated among the year's top 10 original cable movies.
-To date, the 2000 Dune miniseries and its 2003 sequel are two of the three highest-rated programs ever to be broadcast on the Sci Fi Channel.
+As of 2007, the 2000 Dune miniseries and its 2003 sequel were two of the three highest-rated programs ever to be broadcast on the Sci Fi Channel.

+Critical response

 Emmet Asher-Perrin of Tor.com deemed the miniseries a better adaptation than the 1984 Lynch film, but wrote that "it doesn't reach spectacular heights due to the desire to be as close to the written text as possible."
 She wrote that "the story naturally drags at certain points in the book that work in prose but not on screen", and added that "the narrative gets over-explained in an effort to be sure that no one watching is left behind."
 Asher-Perrin suggested that Harrison's choice to cast adult actor Newman as Paul is problematic because the character is written in the script as less mature and observant than he is in the source novel, but she praised many members of the cast, in particular McNeice (Baron Harkonnen) and Cox (Irulan).
 Asher-Perrin also complimented the special effects, set design, and costuming.

+The series was also praised by several critics, including Kim Newman.

 Awards and nominations

-The miniseries was nominated for three Primetime Emmy Awards in 2001, for Outstanding Sound Editing for a Miniseries, Movie or a Special, Outstanding Cinematography for a Miniseries or Movie and Outstanding Special Visual Effects for a Miniseries, Movie or a Special, winning the latter two.